Paying for HIV Care and Treatment

 These things are important because with the proper care and treatment, you can reduce your viral load, protect your health, enjoy a long and healthy life, and prevent transmitting the virus to others.

 Job-Based and Individual Insurance—Many people have private health insurance through their employer (or a family member’s employer), or they have individual insurance they have purchased.
-Under the Affordable Care Act (ACA), most job-based and individual plans are required to offer new benefits and protections.
+Under the Affordable Care Act (ACA), most job-based and individual plans are required to offer certain benefits and protections.
 For example, plans can’t drop you or deny you coverage just because you have a pre-existing health condition, like HIV.
 And insurers can’t impose lifetime caps on your insurance benefits.
 However, you’ll still need to pay any deductibles, copayments, and coinsurance your plan requires.
 Make sure you read your plan carefully so that you know what your plan will (and won’t) cover.

 When you leave a job, you may be able to keep your job-based health insurance for a period, usually up to 18 months.
 This is called COBRA continuation coverage.
 With COBRA coverage, you usually have to pay the entire monthly premium yourself, plus a small administrative fee.
 Your former employer no longer pays any of your insurance costs.

-The Health Insurance Marketplace—Established under the ACA, the Health Insurance Marketplace, available at Healthcare.gov, helps uninsured people find and apply for quality, affordable health coverage.
+Finding Individual Coverage on the Health Insurance Marketplace—Established under the ACA, the Health Insurance Marketplace, available at Healthcare.gov, helps uninsured people find and apply for quality, affordable health coverage.
 Private plans in the Marketplace are required to cover a set of essential health benefits, including HIV screening, STI prevention counseling, and PrEP.
 And, low and middle-income people may qualify for lower costs, based on their household size and income.
 To see if you can enroll in a health insurance plan or change plans, visit HealthCare.gov or find local help.
 Some states run their own health insurance exchanges.
 You can still get connected to them through HealthCare.gov.

-Still need coverage for 2022?
-You can still get or change plans if you have certain life events, like losing coverage, moving, or getting married, or if you qualify for Medicaid or CHIP.
-Learn more about health coverage outside Open Enrollment.
+The Marketplace Open Enrollment Period for 2024 is closed.
+However, you can still get or change plans through a Special Enrollment Period if you have certain life events, like losing coverage, moving, getting married, or having a baby.
+Learn more about special enrollment opportunities.

 If you do not have private health insurance—or need help because your insurance doesn’t pay for the HIV care and treatment you need—there are federal resources that may help you.

-- Medicare—Medicare is health insurance for people aged 65 or older, people under 65 with certain disabilities, and people of all ages with End-Stage Renal Disease.
+Medicare—Medicare is health insurance for people aged 65 or older, people under 65 with certain disabilities, and people of all ages with End-Stage Renal Disease.
 Medicare coverage for eligible individuals includes outpatient care, prescription drugs, and inpatient hospital care.
 It covers all medically necessary treatment for a person with HIV.
 To learn more about Medicare coverage and choices, visit Medicare.gov.

 Need Medicare Coverage?